 For more information on the English Language Proficiency Requirements please click here.

-Thesis students are required to have identified a Supervisor within 5 months of beginning of the program.
+Thesis students are required to have identified a Supervisor in their application package.
 This is not a requirement for Course-based students.
 Course-based students should have an idea of who they wish to become their supervisor near the end of their first year of studies so that they have time to find their research interests and to carefully select the appropriate faculty member.
-Supervisors will be assigned to Course based students where necessary.

 All courses of the MSc.
-HSED program run online through Avenue to Learn, except for the mandatory on-campus Residency Weeks (HS 700 & 707).
+HSED program run online through Avenue to Learn, except for the mandatory on-campus Residency Weeks (HS EDUC 700 & HS EDUC 707).
 For descriptions of all core and elective courses offered by the program, please see the Course List.

 The best way to contact a Student Ambassador is via e-mail.
 Please put "Question to Ambassador" in the subject line to ensure that your message doesn't get lost.
 Please also note that all ambassadors are volunteers as well as current graduate students with busy schedules, so kindly allow 48 hours for their responses.

-The current Student Ambassador for the MSc HSEd program is: Dilshan Pieris
+The current Student Ambassadors for the MSc HSED program are: Victoria Tran and Farah Hasan

-This year's Geoffrey Norman Day in Education Research will be June 6th, 2018.
-This is a mandatory event that students must attend as part of their Residency Weeks (HS 700 & 707).
+This year's Norman Education Research Day will be held virtually on June 9, 2021.
+This is a mandatory event that students must attend as part of their Residency Weeks (HS EDUC 700 & HS EDUC 707).